-The term 'Bitcoin Currency (BTC)' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bitcoin Currency (BTC)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bitcoin is the name of a new electronic currency.
 An unknown individual who called himself Satoshi Nakamoto created this currency in 2009.
 This world’s first widespread virtual currency appeals to many individuals because there are no banks or governments involved in issuing, trading, spending, or processing the transactions.
 There are also no transaction fees involved.
 Owners do not have to provide their actual identity to use them.